yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 # Raytracer Architecture, Appetizer

-At a high level, a ray tracer operates with a geometric description of the scene and a list of ray tracing tasks it needs to compute on that scene.
-Both the scene and the list of tasks can change from frame to frame, the example of the first being objects moving around on the scene, and of the second that the camera can move around, and we perhaps do not need all the raytracing information all at once.
+At a high level, a ray tracer operates on a geometric description of the scene and a list of ray tracing tasks it needs to compute on that scene.
+Both the scene and the list of tasks can change from frame to frame, the example of the first being objects moving around on the scene, and of the second that the camera can move around, and we perhaps do not need all the raytracing information for places the camera does not see.

 The simplest, most flexible, and sometimes sufficient way to represent the scene is to have arrays of various geometric primitives: triangles, spheres, planes, boxes, etc. Raytracing the scene is